Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Least-squares fitting

-Figures \ref{fig:res5} and \ref{fig:res1} show results of the least square parametric fit for the synchrotron spectral index at 45\,MHz, curvature and $f$ amplitude parameter for each of the four fits.
+Figures \ref{fig:res5} and \ref{fig:res1} show results of the least-squares parametric fit for the synchrotron spectral index at 45\,MHz, curvature and $f$ amplitude parameter for each of the four fits.
 The northern and southern fits are presented on the same plots.